jedixxt/chaoticsystem/README.md

 As a matter of fact, the objects of estudy here is to visualize the biffurcation diagram, graph of Lyapunov Exponent (both depending on the variation of the parameter b of the Rossler System) and the Strage Acttator, for parameters that turn the Lyapunov Exponent positive, which implies in a dynamic with chaotic behavior.

-Bellow are some of the output of the code.
+Bellow are some output of the code.

 ![rotation](https://user-images.githubusercontent.com/79491133/184262551-a50c8c8f-e5b9-4520-b784-968bca1a8b9c.gif)